plajjan/snabbswitch/src/apps/ddos/README.md

 shortcut in the code for quickly blocking those source IPs.

 With a simple Source -> DDoS -> Sink pipeline and the majority (>99.9%) of traffic being blocked, the DDoS app can achieve around 10Mpps / core.
+This is measured on a laptop with an i5@2.5GHz.

-The parsing of packet headers is expensive and so for traffic that does not match the blacklist, performance is typically ~0.5Mpps / core.
+The parsing of packet headers is expensive and so for traffic that does not match the blacklist, performance is typically ~1Mpps / core.

+In real world, with a pipeline of 82599 NIC -> DDoS -> 82599 NIC, the observed throughput is roughly half of the above.

 ## TODO